OhadRubin/mountain-goap-python/all_in_one.md

         self._on_node_updated(former_last_node, old_priority_of_former_last_node)

-    # /// <summary>
-    # /// By default, nodes that have been previously added to one queue cannot be added to another queue.
-    # /// If you need to do this, please call originalQueue.ResetNode(node) before attempting to add it in the new queue
-    # /// </summary>
-    # public void ResetNode(T node)
     def reset_node(self, node: T) -> None:
         """
         Resets a node's internal state to allow it to be reused in another queue.